Early Childhood Studies

 Learn to excel at caring for and educating young children through this flexible, high-quality program.
 Students planning to transfer to a four-year university should pursue either the Early Childhood Education or Elementary Education Associate of Arts degree.
-Complete this program by taking classes exclusively on weekdays or in a combination of day, evening and weekend classes.

 Program/Major Codes: AASECS/ECS

 Career options: Become a teacher’s aide, lead teacher or director of a pre-school center, or open your own home child care center.

 Academic options: While this program was not designed to transfer to a 4-year university, it may apply toward Bachelor of Applied Science (BAS) or other programs.
 See Pima's Transfer Partnerships page.

 General Education Requirements

 Select courses to fulfill C or G requirements.*

 |Computer and Information Literacy Requirement||1-3|

 Required Core Courses